Yayan Ruhian: Life and career

-He appeared in Star Wars: The Force Awakens (2015) as Tasu Leech, alongside his co-stars from The Raid and The Raid 2, Iko Uwais and Cecep Arif Rahman.
+He appeared in Star Wars: The Force Awakens (2015) as Tasu Leech, alongside his co-stars from The Raid and The Raid 2 Iko Uwais and Cecep Arif Rahman.

 In 2017, he appeared in the alien invasion movie Beyond Skyline where he played a police chief in Laos credited only as the Chief in the movie.
 In 2020, he reprised this role in Skylines where his character was given the name Huana.

-In 2019, he appeared in John Wick: Chapter 3 – Parabellum as Shinobi #2, one of Zero's students, along with Cecep Arif Rahman as Shinobi #1.
+In 2019, he appeared in John Wick: Chapter 3 – Parabellum as Shinobi #2, one of Zero's students, alongside Cecep Arif Rahman as Shinobi #1.
 He also appeared in the 2019 Malaysian film Wira as Ifrit.